perkss/kotlin-kafka-and-kafka-streams-examples/kotlin-kafka-streams-examples/README.md

 ```

 This results in processing all three messages on the stream but no joins successful.
 Behaviour falls in line with it not
 waiting to populate the table and streaming all messages.
+The timestamps are not matched as we send the table last-name
+topic after the streaming messages so they are not joined.

 ```shell
 Processing 2, mark